-The XP 2.0 has a simple three button control unit attached to the handlebar next to the left grip.
-This unit has relatively good ergonomics with buttons that are easy to reach with the thumb and their use is quite intuitive.
+The XP 2.0 has a simple three-button control unit attached to the handlebar next to the left grip.
+This unit has relatively good ergonomics with intuitive buttons that are easy to reach with the thumb.
 After the key has been inserted into the battery and turned to the on position, the power button is used to turn on the power to the display.
 Once the power is on, the + and - buttons are used to shift up and down through the bike's pedal assist levels.
 Beyond just the basics, these buttons are also used to turn the lights on and off, engage the throttle cruise control, and to access and change the display settings including speed limit (Class 2 or Class 3), distance units, and more.
 We recommend reading the owner's manual to familiarize yourself with the controls or to make changes to the bike's settings.
 On the other side of the handlebar, a quarter-twist throttle is integrated into the right grip.
 To engage the throttle you simply twist it back towards you and off you go.
 We also appreciated the throttle cruise control on this bike which allows you to cruise at a constant speed without having to keep the throttle twisted.

 A large 3" long X 2" wide LCD display is centered on the handlebar in an easy to see location.
 This screen is bright with dark letters and numbers that are easy to read in bright conditions, plus it has an adjustable backlight feature that turns on with the lights making it easier to see in lower light.
-The screen shows you everything you need to know at a glance including remaining battery life, speed, pedal assist setting, and distance/odometer.
+The screen shows you everything you need to know at a glance, including remaining battery life, speed, pedal assist setting, and distance/odometer.
 Across the top of the display, battery life (or "energy bar") is represented graphically with ten bars that turn off sequentially as the charge is depleted.
 Below that, the speedometer tells you your current speed (default), max, or average speed in large numbers.
 Pedal assist setting is shown just below that as a number, 0-5, with the light indicator to the right of that.
 The data field at the bottom of the screen is the odometer, or it can be switched between Trip A or B distance, Voltage, Current, or Elapsed Time.

 Ease of Assembly